marcelmay/g-mqs/README.md

 dhbcore.jar
 ```

-  3. Update the *build.gradle* (probably the MQS version, and maybe the local or remote repo)
+  3. Update the *build.gradle*
+     You probably want to set the correct MQS version for your JARs, and maybe the local or remote repo.
+     Note that for the MQS version, you will also have to update the MQS dependency version in the top level *build.gradle*.

   4. Run Gradle
      By default this will spawn the JARs to your local repo.